cycneuramus/nmgr/README.md

 `nmgr` is a utility program for managing jobs in a Nomad cluster according to certain specific needs and preferences of mine.
 For a basic orientation in what it does and why it does it, see [Rationale](https://github.com/cycneuramus/nmgr#rationale).
 The type of jobs it is designed to operate on can be gleaned from my [homelab repository](https://github.com/cycneuramus/homelab).

-This started as a set of Bash convenience functions which, in time, slowly but surely [threatened](https://github.com/cycneuramus/nmgr/blob/bash-legacy/nmgr) to evolve into an unmaintainable monstrosity.
+It started as a set of Bash convenience functions which, in time, slowly but surely [threatened](https://github.com/cycneuramus/nmgr/blob/bash-legacy/nmgr) to evolve into an unmaintainable monstrosity.
 This Python rewrite, consequently, represents a more or less desperate attempt to tame the beast before it would be too late—or perhaps more accurately, a way of trading one set of complexities for another that nevertheless feels a bit more structured and robustly extensible.
 In any case, it's fun sometimes to seek out a dubious break from the purity of UNIX pipes to get tangled up in some overengineered OOP for a bit instead.
 Misery needs variety if it is to be enjoyable.

 ## Installation